ahmadwaskita/june2022_01/README.md

 Running the test
 -
 All test script is simplified on file package.json:
-- To run api test: `npm run test-spacex-api`
+- To run api spacex test: `npm run test-spacex-api`
-- To run yopmail test: `npm run test-spacex-wiki`
+- To run wiki spacex test: `npm run test-spacex-wiki`

 View test report
 -
-The test report for `test-binar-yopmail` will be generated on directory `playwright-report` with filename `index.html`
+The test report for `test-spacex-wiki` will be generated on directory `playwright-report` with filename `index.html`

-The test report for `test-binar-api` will be generated on directory `test_result` with filename `spacex_api.html`
+The test report for `test-spacex-api` will be generated on directory `test_result` with filename `spaces_api.html`